BlockchainCommons/Gordian/Docs/Envelope-Use-Cases-Data.md

 ## Data Use Case Table of Contents

 The following use cases focus on a fundamentally simple idea: the distribution of user-information data on the internet.
-In doing so, they imagine a next-generation privacy-protection data-distribution app that builds on projects such as [Finger](https://datatracker.ietf.org/doc/html/rfc1288) and [WebFinger](https://www.rfc-editor.org/rfc/rfc7033).
-They brainstorm how a successful protocol on the internet could be improved for a next generation, how the extant value could be replicated while improving its privacy.
+In doing so, they imagine a next-generation privacy-protection data-distribution app that builds on projects such as [Finger](https://datatracker.ietf.org/doc/html/rfc1288) and [WebFinger](https://www.rfc-editor.org/rfc/rfc7033), protocols which continue to be actively used for strong benefits in apps like [Mastodon](https://docs.joinmastodon.org/spec/webfinger/) and many others.
+These use cases brainstorm how a existing and successful protocol on the internet could be improved for a next generation: how the extant value could be replicated while improving its privacy.

 The use cases are all progressive, building on top of each other.
 The first set focuses on public data, but demonstrates the advantage of authentication.
 The second focuses on private data that is partially or entirely elided.
 A final section then discusses how herd privacy use cases from other sections could equally be applied here.